almostengr/nsbe-mp.org/docs/eday.md

 Engineering Day allows students an opportunity to participate in a number of hands-on S.T.E.M. activities

 We will also have giveaways, hands on STEM activities, and free food!

+Tickets are required for this event.
+Tickets are free.
+You can get tickets from our [EventBrite page](https://nsbempeday24.eventbrite.com).

 ## Volunteers Needed